whitehot | May 2009, How Soon is Now @ The Vancouver Art Gallery

 February 7 through May 3, 2009

 How Soon is Now features 34 artists in a survey of contemporary British Columbian art.
-Any large group show, and especially one that has regional curatorial underpinnings, is inherently vulnerable to lack of coherence.
-On a quick pass, How Soon is Now might appear to present a collection of disparate, loosely associated concepts.
-However, whether innate to the individual pieces or generated by their amalgamation, there are some strong theoretical resonances between many of the works.
+The coherence of any large group show, and especially of one that has regional curatorial underpinnings, is inherently vulnerable.
+On a quick pass, How Soon is Now might seem a collection of disparate, loosely associated concepts, but there are some definitive theoretical resonances between many of the works.
 In this show, humour takes precedence over irony as the driving critical mechanism and communicative force.
-A vibrant, almost child-like sense of creative exploration is viscerally augmented by glimpses into the nether-regions of the sub-conscious, as well as by commentary on the deeply unsettled socioeconomic climate, both in BC and internationally.
-Curator Kathleen Ritter states that immediacy is one central characteristic of the work.
-In this context, the show poignantly yet optimistically illustrates the degree to which our present moments can be consumed by an all-too-keen awareness of the distance between what we are, personally and culturally, and what we might like to be.
+A vibrant, child-like sense of creative exploration is viscerally augmented by glimpses into the nether-regions of the sub-conscious, as well as by commentary on the deeply unsettled socioeconomic climate both within BC and internationally.
+Curator Kathleen Ritter states that immediacy is a central characteristic of the works.
+In this respect, her show illustrates the degree to which our present moments can be consumed by a keen awareness of the distance between what we are, personally and culturally, and what we might like to be.

-A playfully critical tone is introduced by the gigantic, jet-black black pom-pom encountered on first entering the show (Kathy Slade, Black Pom-pom, 2009.)
+The whimsically critical tone is introduced by a gigantic, jet-black black pom-pom (Kathy Slade, Black Pom-pom, 2009.)
 Comical yet somewhat dejected in appearance, it knits together the conceptual severity of minimalism and the voluptuous, tactile nature of fabric art, and in doing so riffs on familiar binary stereotypes of art versus craft and masculinity versus femininity.
-Several works poke fun at the traditional austerity of the gallery space and of art itself, often completely dispatching any presumption of artwork as sacrosanct cultural object by directly incorporating the viewers into the pieces.
+Several works poke fun at the austerity of the gallery space.
 Played from behind the gallery walls, Mark Soo's sound work Second Hand Story (Hell No We Won't Go) simulates the muffled thuds of club music heard from a distance, the auditory implication being that a less-than-austere dance party might be occurring elsewhere in the gallery.
-Nooks, by the collective Instant Coffee, offers visitors four lightly disco-themed booths based on a 'typical' vancouver kitchen, in which they can sit, socialise and exchange ideas.
-Our intimate social spaces now seemingly require re-enactment in an institution in order to remind us of their cultural value.
-Despite being ornamented with whimsical clusters of disco balls, Nooks presents quite a heavy statement about the growing degree of isolation experienced in contemporary cities.
+Nooks, by the collective Instant Coffee, offers visitors four lightly-disco-themed booths based on a 'typical' vancouver kitchen, in which they can sit, socialise and exchange ideas—our intimate social spaces now seemingly require re-enactment in an institution in order to remind us of their cultural value.
+Despite being ornamented with boisterous clusters of disco balls, Nooks is a heavy statement about isolation in contemporary cities.
 Using salvaged materials, The Office of Special Plans turns a section of the VAG into the ultimate DIY fort.
-It invites viewers to become climbers, and reveals itself in full only to those who physically engage with the piece, a marked change from being gravely warned against leaning in too close to the art.
-It is a fun inversion of bureaucracy, though a more disquieting interpretation is available in potential structural parallels to a base for conflict engagement.
+It invites viewers to become climbers and reveals itself in full only to those who physically engage with the piece—a marked departure from stern warnings against leaning too close to the art.
+It is a fun inversion of bureaucracy, though a more disquieting interpretation is available in its structural parallels to a base for conflict engagement.

 Other pieces remain more cerebral in their negotiations with potential states of being.
-Paul Wong's video Perfect Day depicts the desperate - yet camp and entertaining - obsessions of a drug addict.
-It speaks broadly to notions of desire.
-Whether consumerist, romantic or social (etc.) in nature, complete satisfaction is only fleetingly, if ever, obtained.
+Paul Wong's video Perfect Day depicts the desperate yet camp and entertaining obsessions of a drug addict; it speaks to broad notions of desire.
+Whether comercial, romantic or social in nature, complete satisfaction is only fleetingly, if ever, obtained.
 Analogously, Wong's addict's feverish need to hear Lou Reed's Perfect Day is repeatedly thwarted by a scratched CD that kills the music just as he about to transcend into bliss.
-Basic editing filters are applied to reflect his fractured mind state.
-Apartment, an animation by Marlina Roy, delves into the convoluted maneuverings of the subconscious with mesmerising fluidity.
+Basic editing filters are applied to reflect a fractured mind state.
+Apartment, an animation by Marlina Roy, delves with mesmerising fluidity into the convoluted maneuverings of the subconscious.
 Ornate rooms and a lush, watery, bird-infused soundtrack provide the back-drop for countless quiet acts of depravity: intense gluttony, public defecation, bestiality, death...
-As in dreams, the events are at once random and cyclical; the setting familiar yet rendered disturbingly bizarre.
-Viewers are seduced into contending with the darker elements of our collective psychology - the aspects we would probably wish to purge entirely.
-The paintings and drawings in Noah Becker's Realms Series present floating worlds in which Bosch inspired figures demonstrate the grotesque reality of poverty and homelessness.
-The jewel-toned palette and depictions of various boisterous, generally inexplicable activities invoke a carnivalesque sensibility, establishing the works' transformative associations.
+As in dreams, the events are at once random and cyclical; the setting familiar, yet disturbingly bizarre.
+Viewers are seduced into contending with the darker elements of our collective psychology—the aspects we would probably wish to purge entirely.
+The paintings and drawings in Noah Becker's Realms Series present floating worlds in which Bosch-inspired figures demonstrate the grotesque reality of poverty and homelessness.
+The jewel-toned palette and depictions of riotous, generally inexplicable activities invoke a carnivalesque sensibility, establishing the works' transformative associations.

 Cultural identity is as marked an issue in BC as it is anywhere else in Canada.
-Jackson 2Bears uses audiovisual performance to explore the potential technology has to act as a conduit through which indigenous Native cultures might find more immediate access to their spiritual heritage.
-Brendan Tang has crafted vases that reinterpret a historical act of cultural reinterpretation.
-In the 18th century the French further ornamented imported Ming vases with gilded bronze in a technique called Ormolu.
-Tang ornaments Ming vases with decorative elements derived from Japanese Manga.
-In Sixty Seven Copper Cups, Sonny Assu uses copper, a material traditionally valued by native communities to render replicas of the grande vessels that are casually disposed of in the millions world-wide.
+Jackson 2Bears uses audiovisual performance to explore technology as a potential conduit through which indigenous Native cultures might find access to their spiritual heritage.
+Brendan Tang has crafted vases that reinterpret an act of reinterpretation.
+In the 18th century, the French ornamented imported Ming vases with gilded bronze—a technique called Ormolu; Tang ornaments Ming vases with decorative elements derived from Japanese Manga.
+In Sixty Seven Copper Cups, Sonny Assu uses copper, a material traditionally valued by native communities, to create replicas of the grande coffee cups that millions of people world-wide casually disposed of every day.
 Potlatch's were banned in BC for 67 years.
-Those who were caught had their potlatch gifts confiscated and often piled up to be triumphantly photographed - an act of cultural violation that is mirrored by Assu’s heap of copper cups.
+Those who were caught had their potlatch gifts confiscated and often piled up to be triumphantly photographed—an act of cultural violation that is mirrored by Assu’s heap of copper cups.